What you need to know if you’re an executor of estate

 2. Keep control of assets.

 Executors are charged with keeping all estate assets safe prior to distribution.
-In the days immediately following death, visitors come and go, and household items can disappear.
-The executor needs to secure all property and monitor its safekeeping.
-It’s often wise to hire a security firm to protect the home and its contents during the settlement process.
+In the days immediately following a death, visitors come and go, and household items can disappear.
+The executor is typically required to secure all physical propertiesy and monitor its their safekeeping, which may mean simply locking the home or possibly having the locks changed if the situation requires it.

 3. Consider real estate involvements.